google/xls/docs_src/dslx_reference.md

 *   Casting from larger bit-widths to smaller bit-widths will truncate (to the LSbs).
+    *   This means that truncating signed values does not preserve the previous value of the sign bit.
 *   Casting from a smaller bit-width to a larger bit-width will zero-extend if the source is unsigned, sign-extend if the source is signed.
 *   Casting from a bit-width to its own bit-width, between signed/unsigned, is a